hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Setup Configuration

 Before you can start with the project you will need to configure the environment variables.
 However, we do not currently have our configuration variables.
-But we can setup the files now so that we can add the variables throughout the guide.
+But we can setup the files now so that we can add the configuration variables to the `.env` file throughout the guide.

 - [ ] Create an `.env` file based on `.env.example`.
 It should include all the content of `.env.example`.

-We will be adding our secrets from Discord and Firebase into this file, and the file will not be uploaded to Git, therefore your secrets will stay secret.
+We will be adding our secrets from Discord and Firebase into this file, and the file will not be uploaded to Git or GitHub, therefore your secrets will stay secret.

 Note: The `.env` file will only be available in your local development environment.
-This means that each person working on the project will need to create their own `.env` file with the appropriate contents.
+This means that each person working on the same project will need to create their own `.env` file with the appropriate contents.
+If you are working as a team, each person will need their own `.env` file, but the contents (the configuration variables) will be the same for everyone on the team.

 ## Account Requirements